 7 𐤉𐤄𐤅𐤔𐤏 said, “Did not your father Mosheh say, ‘Hear, my people, for this is what your Elohim requires of you: that you honor Him, following His path and loving Him, serving Him with all your heart and soul, and keeping His divine utterances and Torah’?”

-8 About this time, Re’uḇĕn, son of Yaros, who had followed 𐤉𐤄𐤅𐤔𐤏 since the healing of his sister, came to him and said, “Master, my heart is troubled.
-For I wish to marry, and if I do this, I cannot remain with you.”
+8 About this time, Re’uḇĕn, son of Yaros, who had followed 𐤉𐤄𐤅𐤔𐤏 since the healing of his sister, came to Him and said, “Aḏonai, my heart is troubled.
+For I wish to marry, and if I do this, I cannot remain with You.”

 12 𐤉𐤄𐤅𐤔𐤏 and his followers took a boat and came to the outlet of the waters, where the others stayed seven days while 𐤉𐤄𐤅𐤔𐤏 fasted.
-After he returned, the disciples said, “Master, we are concerned, for you spend too much time in solitude and fast too long; surely this will harm you.”
+After He returned, the talmdim said, “Aḏonai, we are concerned, for You spend too much time in solitude and fast too long; surely this will harm You.”

 13 𐤉𐤄𐤅𐤔𐤏 replied, “When fasting is properly undertaken it can do nothing except good.
 Also, the body is like a pitcher which, containing water, must be emptied before it will hold wine.
 So it is with the Ruaḥ Ha’Qodesh.
 Did not Mosheh fast for forty days, during which time the Ruaḥ Ha’Qodesh flowed into him so his face shone before the people like a great light?
 Such is the nature of the power, and because of its brightness he had to veil it.
 Likewise with Ĕliyahu, who fasted forty days.
 Do you think those two suffered harm?
 Or did they benefit through a strengthening of the ruaḥ?”